 Two Minute Review

-However, we have to say we’re more than a little let down by a few key Pro X design choices.
-Particularly, this tablet/laptop hybrid doesn’t have an audio jack, and while its battery life is decent in general, it's subpar compared to predecessors and contemporaries.
+However, it unfortunately falls short of expectations.
+We’re more than a little let down by a few key Pro X design choices.
+Particularly, this tablet/laptop hybrid doesn’t have an audio jack, and its battery life, while decent, is subpar compared to predecessors and contemporaries.
+And, that’s without getting into the pricing.

-That’s before we even get into the pricing.
-At first glance, the Surface Pro X's price tag might seem rather attractive when compared to some of its rivals, but in reality it's just too high for the kind of performance you’re getting.
-All told, we find the Surface Pro X difficult to recommend for most people.
+At first glance, the Surface Pro X's price tag might seem rather appealing, especially next to some of its rivals.
+However, in reality, it's simply too pricey for the level of performance you’re getting.
+All told, we find the Surface Pro X hard to recommend for most people.

 Here is the Surface Pro X configuration sent to TechRadar for review: